omicsEye/covid-19/README.md

   </details> <br/>

-  2) Format names of fasta files from GISAID and NCBI and combine portion of GISAID with NCBI into one fasta
+  2) Change names of GISAID fasta files to EPI IDs and [format metadata from GISAID](scripts/metadata_cleaning.R)

-  3) [Format metadata from GISAID](scripts/metadata_cleaning.r), retrieve and format [metadata from NCBI](scripts/metadata_cleaning_NCBI.r), combine into one file
+  3) Retrieve and format [metadata from NCBI](scripts/NCBI_extract_metadata.R), combine files from NCBI and GISAID

   4) Align GISAID and NCBI sequences using mafft